JS55CT/GeoGMLer/README.md

 ## Acknowledgments

-## Acknowledgments

 The structure and logic for this project are based on established methods for converting XML to GeoJSON, utilizing modern JavaScript practices for handling geographic data.

-Project was inspired by the work of [gml2geojson](https://github.com/deyihu/gml2geojson) and builds upon the concepts and implementations found there.
+Project was inspired by the work of [gml2geojson](https://github.com/deyihu/gml2geojson) (MIT licensed) and builds upon the concepts and implementations found there.

 ## Project Home